Maintenance of composite structures

 • cabin floorboards and other composite constructed cabin furnishings.

 This includes routine and non-routine inspections on non-type rated aircraft and type-rated aircraft (if the type rating is on the licence).
-This does not include inspections where use of specialised test equipment is required.
+This does not include inspections where you must use specialised test equipment.

 • a limited range of simple and non-structural composite repairs.
 This can include: